yigitsevim/AnimeFacesWithGAN/README.md

 - The output is a 1x1x1 tensor, which corresponds to a single scalar value.

 This discriminator is a crucial component in a GAN and is trained to become increasingly better at distinguishing real images from fake ones during the training process.

+## Generator Network Architecture

+The generator is a convolutional neural network responsible for generating images in a Generative Adversarial Network (GAN) setup.
+It takes random noise (latent vectors) as input and generates images.

+### Architecture Overview

+- Input: Latent vector of size `latent_size x 1 x 1`.

+### Layers

+1. Transposed Convolution Layer 1:
+   - Number of Filters: 512
+   - Kernel Size: 4x4
+   - Stride: 1
+   - Padding: 0
+   - Activation: Leaky ReLU with a slope of 0.2
+   - Batch Normalization

+2. Transposed Convolution Layer 2:
+   - Number of Filters: 256
+   - Kernel Size: 4x4
+   - Stride: 2
+   - Padding: 1
+   - Activation: Leaky ReLU with a slope of 0.2
+   - Batch Normalization

+3. Transposed Convolution Layer 3:
+   - Number of Filters: 128
+   - Kernel Size: 4x4
+   - Stride: 2
+   - Padding: 1
+   - Activation: Leaky ReLU with a slope of 0.2
+   - Batch Normalization

+4. Transposed Convolution Layer 4:
+   - Number of Filters: 64
+   - Kernel Size: 4x4
+   - Stride: 2
+   - Padding: 1
+   - Activation: Leaky ReLU with a slope of 0.2
+   - Batch Normalization

+5. Transposed Convolution Layer 5 (Output Layer):
+   - Number of Filters: 3
+   - Kernel Size: 4x4
+   - Stride: 2
+   - Padding: 1
+   - Activation: Tanh

+### Output

+- The output of the network is a color image with 3 channels and a size of 64x64 pixels.

+### Activation Function

+- The final output is passed through a hyperbolic tangent (Tanh) activation function to ensure pixel values are in the range [-1, 1].

+### Network Output Size

+- The output of the generator is a 3x64x64 tensor, representing the generated image.

+The generator plays a key role in the GAN framework by learning to create realistic images from random noise, with the goal of fooling the discriminator.